 An RV for long term living

-And don’t forget the storage space.
+And then don’t forget the storage space.
 RVs have come a long way and the manufacturers have gotten quite clever in utilizing and creating space.

 A park for long term living

 Fourth, find a park where the residents are active.
 For instance, one member of our park with some disabilities rides his electric bike to explore trails, another hikes 5 miles in the morning.
 Some of the women go to Canton, the antique malls, or the Historic Select Theater.
 Our residents play games in the common area, borrow our books, go to church, meet for coffee And many have full time jobs.
-None have a full-size house, but they have full size living.
+None have a full-size house, but they have full-size living.
 Find the best place for living in an RV.